Publications

 • The paper on "Slack Elasticity" published in the proceedings of the conference on the Mathematics of Program Construction (1998) has an error in the final printed version due to an unfortunate oversight in proof-reading.
 Corollary 1 should read: If a system satisfies its specification when the slack on channel c is k, and if it is unchanged when the slack on channel c is l (> k), it satisfies its specification when the slack on c is s, for all s satisfying k <= s <= l.
 An examination of the proof shows that this is the statement being established, so the proof is identical.
 This statement was the version presented at the conference as well.

 • The paper on "AMC" published in ASYNC 2019 has an error in Figure 2 in the write completion circuitry.
-The p-stack should be powered with Vdd, the output is taken from the node between the n-fet and p-fets, and there is an input inverter on the wreq line.
+The output is taken from the node between the n-fet and p-fets; also, wreq is active low.
 (Thanks to Matt Guthaus for pointing this out!)

 • The paper on "The impact of on-chip communication on memory technologies for neuromorphic systems" (and the equation replicated in the CICC overview) presents a simple model of spike queuing delay where the number of spikes is NR/2; this examines spikes generated in one second, and can be too conservative.
 Instead, one should select a time window dT where the queuing effect is considered, and the spike count would be NR*dT/2.
 This can change the absolute bandwidth required, depending on the choice of dT. dT has to determined by the worst-case spike queuing scenario for the architecture, and can reduce the bandwidth requirements by 10-100x.
 (Thanks to Bryce Primavera from NIST for requesting a clarification on the analysis.)